 Enhanced Athletic Performance:

+One of the first performance-based uses of the ketogenic diet was for endurance performance.
 Ketones have been shown to improve exercise endurance, limit muscle soreness, and improve recovery.